alindgren/cdnpurge/README.md

     Response.AddHeader("Cache-Tag", "umbhtml node-" + Model.Id);

 When `PurgeCdnMethod` is set to `url`, it will purge by all the URLs (as returned by the current UrlProvider).

+## Usage ##

+When configured, a "Purge CDN" option will appear in the contextual menu (under "Actions" menu for each node and when clicking "Do something else" button from the contextual menu.